 WMNBikePGH aims to connect and empower those who might feel excluded from the male dominant cycling culture with free educational workshops, group rides, and social events in a safe and supportive environment.
 Together, we can build a more inclusive and equitable community for people who want to ride bikes.

 The Women & Non-Binary Bike Summit is a fun, one-day event filled with empowering workshops and skill-building activities to boost bicyclists’ confidence.
-Join us in person on Saturday, October 15th 2022 for the 9th Annual Bike Summit!
+Join us in 2023 for the 10th Annual Women & Non-Binary Bike Summit!

 Want to learn how to maintain your bike?
 Want to learn how to be a more confident rider?
 Check out these videos from previous guest speakers and leaders in the cycling community.
 All Women and Non-Binary folks of course!

 WMNBikePGH Program FAQs

 - Why does a bicycling program for trans and cis women, intersex people, non-binary, genderqueer, agender and gender variant folks need to exist?

 - It is important to create space for groups of people who are not able to access mainstream and dominant cultural experiences due to a marginalized identity.
 Women and non-binary people are historically underrepresented in the bicycle industry, racing, advocacy and more.

 - Biking was a central part of the women’s liberation movement, and today continues to be an inspiring force in providing agency, access, exercise, right to self-determination of space and time.

 - How can I respect people and their gender identities?